MicrosoftDocs/appcenter-docs/docs/test-cloud/getting-started.md

 - Some testing frameworks, like Xamarin.UITest & Calabash, are explicitly incompatible with publishing iOS apps to the App Store.
 These frameworks add assemblies to the IPA that should only be present during development.
 - The first time you test on a physical iOS device, you'll have to **Enable UIAutomation** in the device settings.

-It's possible, but not advised, to skip this step.
+Skipping local testing is possible, but not recommended.
 It's much more difficult to diagnose issues running in App Center if the app has unresolved local testing issues.

 ## 6. Prepare the project for upload
 Each test framework has different requirements for uploading to App Center Test.
 Follow the appropriate test framework instructions: